RoboBibb/robot2018/README.md

 - we added a slowmode button to allow for precise movements in between going fast.

 # Autonomous
+All of the functions in  `utils.hpp` which control robot driving return values to tell us if they completed successfully All of our autonomous modes have a "do nothing" failsafe, so if there are any field errors or the driver forgets to change the auto the robot won't move.
-- **left side:** drives forward, turns 90 degrees right, drives forward, dumps cube into switch if correct color
+- **left hook:** drives forward, turns 90 degrees right, drives forward, dumps cube into switch if correct color
+- **right hook:** drives forward, turns 90 degrees left, drives forward, dumps cube into switch if correct color
 - **right side:** drives forward, dumps cube into switch if correct color
-- **drive straight; do nothing:** self explanitory
+- **drive straight; do nothing:** self explanitory, only for use when other teams need space
-- **experiment:** not implemented yet, will need testing, expect this at state, start at middle
-   - drives forward, turns toward correct side, drives forward, turns back toward switch, drive forward, dump
+- **center:** drives forward, gets field data, turns to correct side of switch, drives forward, turns toward switch, dumps
-     - pros: easy to code since doesn't need to use arms
-     - cons: 2 turns, could get unaligned
-   - drives forward, turns toward correct side of switch, angles shooter, launches cube into switch

 # Controls
 Because this robot has lots of things to control, we need two drivers.
 As usual we work closely with drive team in order to make the controls as natural as possible.
 These are what they have given us.